WAGO/ptxdist/doc/ref_make_variables.rst

   individual options by setting it to a space separated list of the corresponding Kconfig symbols (without the ``PTXCONF_`` prefix).

+``<PKG>_WRAPPER_ACCEPT_PATHS``
+  By default, the toolchain wrapper scripts will drop any -I and -L paths that point to directories outside the BSP for target packages.
+This avoids problems with bad search paths due to broken package build systems.

+  Sometimes search paths outside the BSP are needed.
+In this case ``<PKG>_WRAPPER_ACCEPT_PATHS`` can be used.
+It accepts a space separated list of directories.
+Those directories (with and without symlinks resolved) will not be dropped when the wrapper filters the search paths.

+  For example, external kernel modules need the kernel source tree.
+If the kernel is built :ref:`using an external source tree<kernel_local_src>` then search paths to that source tree are needed.
+So external kernel modules should set ``<PKG>_WRAPPER_ACCEPT_PATHS`` to ``$(KERNEL_DIR)``.

 Prepare Stage
 ^^^^^^^^^^^^^

+``<PKG>_CFGHASH``
+  This variable contains the config hash for the package.
+  If it changes, PTXdist rebuilds the prepare stage of the package (and successively, all following stages).

+  You should not need to touch this variable directly.
+  To add content to the config hash, you can use the macros :ref:`ptx/cfghash and ptx/cfghash-file <ptx/cfghash>`.

 ``<PKG>_CONF_ENV``
   The environment for the prepare stage.
 If undefined, PTXdist will use